Influence Tactics

 The list above and Cialdini's principles (see my influence summary) are a good start.

-Then it's important to practice the application of each tactic because using each tactic is a skill and skills need to be practiced.
+It's important to practice the application of each tactic because using each tactic is a skill and skills need to be practiced.

 Using influence tactics well requires a healthy combination of interpersonal, communication, presentation, and assertiveness techniques, verbal skills such as asserting, probing, persisting, speaking conversationally, and willingness to ask for favors.